varinder-singh/EVA4/S15-B/readme.md

 	IOU:
 			TP / (TP + FP + FN)
+	A raw image below explains considering an image and ground truth of 3x3 with F-1 and IOU calculations.

 	Since the mask out is binary either 0 or 1 it is easier to evaluate on the above metric.
 	Total accurracy of DNN is the mean of SSIM calculated for depth and F-1 score for mask Acc = (SSIM+F-1)/2